Computational-conSequences/fastpangenomes/README.md

 * R with packages:

-  "cluster", "MCMCpack", "ape","reshape2", "fastcluster" for clustering; tidyverse and cutpointr for optimising your cutoffs for species and/or genus level groups.
-The package fastcluster is only needed if you want to cluster using a method other than diana (we recommend diana)
+  "cluster", "MCMCpack", "ape","reshape2", "fastcluster" for clustering; "tidyverse" and "cutpointr" for optimising your cutoffs for species and/or genus level groups.
+The package "fastcluster" is only needed if you want to cluster using a method other than diana (we recommend diana)

 * genomes to cluster: